Philosophy + History + Mission

 Pillar I – Independence and Flexibility

 Independence is possibly the most useful element.
-When a children are given freedom of space, time and choice, they have ownership and engagement in their tasks.
+When children are given freedom of space, time and choice, they have ownership and engagement in their tasks.
 Their learning is now in their hands.
 Independence is the beginning of a successful student-centered program and results in intrinsic motivation for achievement, accomplishments and learning.

 Flexibility is a must – flexibility in timing, pacing, lesson levels, product expectations, and skill development – everything that goes on within a school and within a school day.
 Without flexibility, we adhere to sameness.
 If we don’t employ flexibility students cannot be creative; they cannot demonstrate independence.